dotnet/docs-maui/docs/deployment/hot-restart.md

     > [!NOTE]
     > iTunes can either be installed from the Microsoft Store, or by downloading it from [Apple](https://www.apple.com/itunes/).

     Wait for iTunes to download and then install it.
-If you install it from the Microsoft Store, once the installation completes please open it, follow additional prompts, to enable it to discover locally connected devices.
+If you install it from the Microsoft Store, once the installation completes please open it, then follow additional prompts to enable it to discover locally connected devices.

 1. In the **Setup Hot Restart** setup wizard, click the **Next** button to move to the next step of the wizard that will prompt you to connect a local iOS device: